negligible-mass/minifreak-converter/README.md

 C:\ProgramData\Arturia\Samples\MiniFreak V\Factory\Samples\User
 C:\ProgramData\Arturia\Samples\MiniFreak V\Factory\WT\User
 ```

+The last segment is a folder *you* create and can name anything; `User` is the
+name used throughout these docs.

 `C:\ProgramData` is hidden in Explorer by default — paste the path into the
 address bar to open it.